ohseesoftware/laravel-server-analytics/README.md

 ### Post Request Hooks

-We provide an optional hook you can use to run custom logic after an Analytics record has been created.
+We provide an optional hook you can use to run custom logic after an analytics record has been created.
 You can provide as many hooks as you want, calling `addPostHook` will add a new hook rather than replace existing hooks.

 ```php
 // AppServiceProvider